 Planning Your Backpacking Trip

-At Mountain Blazers, we believe the better you plan your trip, the more likely you are to have an enjoyable experience in the wilderness.
+The better you plan your trip, the more likely you are to have an enjoyable experience in the wilderness.
+Jerry's article How To Do A Section Hike is a brief introduction into planning.
+We strongly recommend you read through this entire section in addition to his article.

 Here are the things we consider when going on one of our adventures: